Xenomorph: Queen

-Queen Aliens are significantly larger and stronger than the normal adults, being approximately 4.5 m tall.
-Their body structure differs also, having two pairs of arms, one large and one small.
+Queen aliens are significantly larger and stronger than the normal adults, being approximately 4.5 m tall.
+Their body structure also differs, having two pairs of arms, one large and one small.
 The queen's head is larger than those of other adult Aliens and is protected by a large, flat crest, like a crown, which varies from queen to queen.
 Unlike other aliens, the queen's external mouth is separately segmented from the rest of her head, allowing her to turn her mouth left and right almost to the point where it is facing perpendicular to the direction of the rest of her head.
 In the second film, Aliens, unlike other adults and queens, the queen had high-heel protrusions from her feet.

 Egg-laying Alien queens possess an immense ovipositor attached to their lower torso, similar to a queen termite's.
 Like some insect queens, there appears to be no need for an Alien queen's eggs to be fertilized.
 When attached to her ovipositor, the queen is supported by a "biomechanical throne" that consists of a lattice of struts resembling massive insect legs.

 In the original cut of Alien, the Alien possessed a complete lifecycle, with the still-living bodies of its victims converted into eggs.
 However, the scene showing the crew converted into eggs was cut for reasons of pacing, leaving the ultimate origin of the eggs obscure.
 This allowed Aliens director James Cameron to introduce a concept he had initially conceived for a spec script called Mother, a massive mother Alien queen which laid eggs and formed the basis for the Aliens' life cycle.
 Cameron conceived the queen as a monstrous analogue to Ripley's own maternal role in the film.
 In that vein, some critics have compared it to Grendel's mother.